Home3 Nights 4 Days Bhutan Tour

 Bhutan is well known for its natural beauty, forts, trekking sports, great culture, heritage, rich biodiversity, and colorful festivals in the world.
 Places to explore while in Bhutan are Thimphu, Paro, Punakha, Trongsa, Jakar, Phobjikha, Wangdue Phodrang, and Jigme Dorji National Park.

 Start from Kathmandu to Paro with a scenic flight.
 We welcome you and transport you by private vehicle through our airport representative.
 Enjoy city tours and hotel overnight accommodation.
 Our Bhutan tour will be instigating Thimpu the next day with a drive.
-A major attraction on your Bhutan Tour is the exploration of a Textile Museum, the Heritage Museum, Indigenous Hospital, Chorten Memorials, and Traditional Schools.
+A major attraction on your Bhutan Tour is the exploration of a Textile Museum, the Heritage Museum, the Indigenous Hospital, Chorten Memorials, and Traditional Schools.
 Hotel overnight.
 Overnight.
 Return to Paro and visit the Next Monastery and National Museum of Tiger.
 The next day’s hotel overnight and flight back to Kathmandu.

 Itinerary